jlelong/LaTeX-Workshop-wiki/Compile.md

 ## Auto build LaTeX

 Besides manually calling the `Build LaTeX Project` command to compile a document, you may also let the extension automatically start compiling it upon file change.
 This can be defined in `latex-workshop.latex.autoBuild.run`.
+The recipe called by auto build is defined by [`latex-workshop.latex.recipe.default`](#latex-workshop.latex.recipe.default).

 ### latex-workshop.latex.autoBuild.run